jalenalee/jalenalee/README.md

 - 🏗️ By building a [startup that conducted blind technical assessments for data science recruitment](https://twitter.com/acorntalent_io) which brought all applicants to an equal footing by removing the barriers of going to a non-target school or not having proper credentials
 </details>

-Underrepresented founders, immigrants, and data-enthusiasts have a passionate drive to change the world.
-However, opportunities — especially in underrepresented communities— are not distributed evenly.
-I want to do my part and even the starting line.

 Always looking to meet new friends so please feel free to reach out at jalenalee@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/jalena-lee/)